 The Ninevites genuinely faced, acknowledged, and turned from their evil way.
 Their repentance was far more than a token tip of the hat to God.

 and God relented from the disaster that He had said He would bring upon them,

-God chose not to bring judgment on the city of Nineveh.
+God chose not to bring judgment to the city of Nineveh.
 God “relented” or repented of bringing catastrophe on the Ninevites.
 He changed His mind based on the actions of the city.
-God is always willing to forgive but we should not presume on His forgiveness.
+God is always willing to forgive, but we should not presume on His forgiveness.

 and He did not do it